 Christkindl Gluhwein is a German mulled wine arriving in Aldi stores now!

 If we had to pick just one time of year we love to shop at Aldi, it would have to be the Christmas season.
 The fun selection of Aldi advent calendars would be enough to pull us in by themselves.
-But then comes the wide selection of Christmas treats from Germany!
+But then comes the wide selection of holiday treats!

 Gluhwein?
 What’s Gluhwein?